Brackets in the Pontryagin algebras of manifolds: Transversality in path spaces

 \begin{lemma} Every pair $(a\in \widetilde{H}_\ast( \Omega^\circ_{12} ) , b \in \widetilde{H}_\ast ( \Omega^\circ_{34} ))$ can be transversely represented by a pair of polycycles.
 Any two pairs of polycycles transversely representing $(a , b )$ can be related by a finite sequence of transformations $(\calK, \calL)\mapsto (\check\calK, \check \calL) $ of the following types: \begin{itemize} \item[(i)] $\calL \cong \check \calL$ and $\check \calK \cong \calK \sqcup \partial^r \calM$ or $ \calK \cong \check \calK \sqcup \partial^r \calM$ where $\calM$ is a smooth polychain in $ \Omega^\circ_{12} $ transversal to $\calL$; \item[(ii)] $\calK \cong \check \calK$ and $\check \calL \cong \calL \sqcup \partial^r \calN$ or $ \calL \cong \check \calL \sqcup \partial^r \calN$ where $\calN$ is a smooth polychain in $ \Omega^\circ_{34} $ transversal to $\calK$. \end{itemize} \end{lemma}

-\begin{proof} The first claim follows from the surjectivity in Theorem~\ref{loopsp+++++} and Lemma~\ref{defo1++}.
+\begin{proof} The first claim follows from Lemma~\ref{defo1++} and the surjectivity in Theorem~\ref{loopsp+++++}.
 That we need only reduced polycycles follows from the fact that the reduction of a (smooth) polycycle gives a homologous (smooth) polycycle.